PetrKryslUCSD/MeshCore.jl/docs/src/guide/guide.md

 the table are all of variable arity: for instance the incidence relation ``1
 \rightarrow 3`` is the list of three-dimensional cells that share a given edge.
 Clearly the number of cells varies from edge to edge.

+### Incidence relations ``d \rightarrow d``, where ``d \gt 1``

+These incidence relations do not fit the table referenced many times above.
+The definition of such a relation is not unique:  It needs to refer to a connecting shape.
+For instance, the relationship between faces,   ``2 \rightarrow 2``, needs to state through which shape the incidence occurs: is it through the common vertex?
+Is it through a common edge?
+Similarly, for cells the incidence relationship ``3
+\rightarrow 3`` will be different for the incidence to follow from a common vertex, a common edge, or a common face.